Intrauterine Insemination (IUI) Fertility Treatment

-Intrauterine insemination (IUI) involves collecting sperm from a male partner or donor and placing it directly into a woman’s uterus using a catheter.
+Intrauterine (within the uterus) insemination (IUI) involves collecting sperm from a male partner or donor and placing it directly into a woman’s uterus using a catheter.
 The procedure is similar to a Pap smear and meaningfully helps sperm find an egg.

-The benefit is an increased chance of pregnancy relative to intercourse, especially if medications are used prior to stimulate the ovaries for extra eggs.
+The benefit of IUI is an increased chance of pregnancy relative to intercourse, especially if medications are used prior to stimulate the ovaries for extra eggs.